How to Become an Applied Behavior Analyst in Arizona

 Arizona incorporates by reference the BACB Professional and Ethical Compliance Code for Behavioral Analysts as its ethics standard.

-All required forms, including the master application form, can be downloaded from the Board of Psychologist Examiners website here.
+All ABA license applications are required to be made online at the Board of Psychologist Examiners website here.

 The application must include: